sand, blush and white colored 5 inch ceramic pots potted with marble queen pothos, needle point ivy, and calathea beauty start houseplants

 Some fertilizers and plant food can cause harmful salts which result in an unhealthy plant.
 It’s worth knowing that even tap water has salts that can cause deposits in the roots of your plants.

-As plants take in the water through their roots, the salt is left behind which can build up over time.
+As they take in the water through their roots, the salt is left behind which can build up over time.

-By having drainage holes in the pot the salts will be flushed out of the soil and through the drainage holes.
+By having holes in the pot after watering thoroughly, the salts will be flushed away out of the soil and through the drainage holes.

-It’s quite easy to see if your houseplant has excessive salt deposits.
-Here’s a few things to look for:
+It’s quite easy to figure out if you have excessive salt deposits.
+Here's a few things to look for:

 • Brown leaves